18F/handbook/docs/how-we-work/tools/harvest.md

 Track expenses in the Harvest Expense tracking section.

 Except for professional development expenses of less than $50, all expenses should be approved by the relevant budget owner PRIOR to being incurred.
 E.G. Owen approves Delivery budget expenses, Bill approves Sales/Bizdev budget expenses and Aaron approves marketing expenses.

 For any project or team onsites, your expenses are almost always reimbursable.
 Your project manager and Judy will provide information about what is or isn’t reimbursable.
 For example, if you prefer first class for a flight, then that wouldn’t be reimbursable but the amount for an economy class would.

-There are mobile apps that make this part of Harvest easy to use, if you'd like to try them:
+There are mobile apps that make this part of Harvest easy to use, if you’d like to try them:

 * <https://www.getharvest.com/iphone>
 * <https://www.getharvest.com/android>